metamn/inu-v2-b/README.md

 - Leave no warnings in the console logs.

 1. Start with data components.
-2. Continue with (presentational) components.
+2. Continue with other (presentational) components.
 3. Create additional components when necessary.
 Like `MenuItem` for `Menu`.
+4. Don't fully implement the component.
+Create to-dos or Github Issues with would-be-nice features.